SkylarZhao6/EvernoteGuide/_posts/2012-12-26-Create_Notebook.md

 <br>

-### Task 2 - Creating a Notebook for a semester
+### Task 2 - Creating a Notebook for a Semester

-Notebooks are used in EverNote to seperate main tasks.
+Notebooks are used in Evernote to seperate main tasks.
 We will be going through how to create a new notebook, how to rename a notebook and how to delete a notebook.

 <br>